ryanheise/audio_service/README.md

 | Handle phonecall interruptions | ✅         |            |
 | Android Auto                   | (untested) |            |

-## Tutorial
+## Tutorial and FAQ.

-A tutorial for this plugin is available at the [GitHub Wiki](https://github.com/ryanheise/audio_service/wiki/Tutorial).
+A [tutorial](https://github.com/ryanheise/audio_service/wiki/Tutorial) and [FAQ](https://github.com/ryanheise/audio_service/wiki/FAQ) for this plugin are available at the GitHub Wiki.

 ## Example